-How Much Does It Cost to Install A Window AC Unit In 2023?
+How Much Does It Cost to Install A Window AC Unit?
+(Updated In 2024)

 If you are looking for a way to cool down your house but do not have the money to install central air conditioning, you could be in the market for a window AC unit.
 Window air conditioners are small units that are installed in a window.
 They are great for cooling small spaces and individual rooms.
 That might sound great in theory, but how much does it cost to install a window air conditioner?
 Is it cost prohibitive, or is it affordable?